Sujevo/lib-neat/README.md

 [![thoughtbot](http://images.thoughtbot.com/bourbon/thoughtbot-logo.svg)](http://thoughtbot.com)

-Bourbon is maintained and funded by [thoughtbot, inc](http://thoughtbot.com).
+Neat is maintained and funded by [thoughtbot, inc](http://thoughtbot.com).
 Tweet your questions or suggestions to [@bourbonsass](https://twitter.com/bourbonsass) and while you’re at it follow us too.

 ## License

 Copyright © 2011–2014 [thoughtbot, inc](http://thoughtbot.com).
-Bourbon is free software, and may be redistributed under the terms specified in the [license](https://github.com/thoughtbot/bourbon/blob/master/LICENSE.md).
+Neat is free software, and may be redistributed under the terms specified in the [license](https://github.com/thoughtbot/neat/blob/master/LICENSE.md).